In our previous blog we could see how to upgrade RDS MySQL version to latest version with zero downtime using AWS DMS.

 Navigate to the RDS Databases section and you can see all the DB clusters and the DB Instances are created successfully.

 Select the Source DB Cluster, under the Configuration section, You can see the Engine version.
-So you can confirm this Db cluster is the older version of the PostgreSQL.
+So you can confirm this Db cluster is the older version of PostgreSQL.

 Select the Source DB Cluster, under the Connectivity & security section, you can find the endpoints of your DB Cluster.

-Connect to your EC2 instance via SSH connection and login as a root user.
+Connect to your EC2 instance via SSH connection and log in as a root user.

 This Instance is should be in the same VPC as this DB cluster.